Frontline Pilipinas: Frontline sa Umaga (Morning edition)

 Frontline sa Umaga, a morning edition of Frontline Pilipinas, aired on TV5 from May 10, 2021, to June 16, 2023, with Paolo Bediones and Marga Vargas as its original anchors.
+It is currently anchored by Ed Lingao, Dimples Romana, Andrei Felix, and Angela Lagunzad-Castro, with segments hosted by Maoui David, Chiqui Roa-Puno, and Ted Failon at DJ Chacha sa True FM anchors Ted Failon and Czarina "DJ Chacha" Guevara.
+The newscast was revived as a standalone show for a third time on August 10, 2026.

+Frontline Express (AM and PM edition)

+A fast-paced newscast premiered on April 8, 2024.
+Its main anchors are Ruth Cabral (weekday afternoons) and Nikki de Guzman (weekday mornings and Saturday afternoons).

+Frontline Tonight (Late Night edition)

+A late night newscast premiered on September 27, 2021 replacing Aksyon Tonite. with Ed Lingao and Maeanne Los Baños as its original anchors.
+Los Baños and Lourd de Veyra. currently serve as the anchors.

 Frontline Pilipinas Weekend (Weekend edition)

-On July 20, 2025, its Sunday edition was shortened to 15 minutes and aired from 5:50 pm to 6:05 pm due to the delayed broadcast of Pacquiao vs. Barrios earlier that day.
+On July 20, 2025, its Sunday edition was shortened to 15 minutes and aired from 5:50 pm to 6:05 pm due to the delayed broadcast of Pacquiao vs. Barrios earlier that day.Frontline Pilipinas Weekend is currently anchored by Nikki de Guzman and Andrei Felix.

-On October 18, 2025, its Saturday edition was again shortened to 30 minutes and moved to a later timeslot from 6:30 PM to 7:00 PM after Para sa Isa't Isa after giving way to the premiere episode of Bad Genius: The Series, which aired much earlier.

 Accolades

 Frontline Pilipinas received nominations for Best News Program and Best Female Newscaster (Cosim) at the 35th PMPC Star Awards for Television.